How to Check WordPress Version: Tutorial for Beginners (2019)

 Final Thoughts Over Checking WordPress version

 I hope this tutorial for beginners helped you find some insights about how to check WordPress version.
-Creating a WordPress website with the help of a strong website builder software mitigate the effort level.
+Creating a WordPress website with the help of a strong website builder software and WordPress website builder software mitigate the effort level.
 But make sure you perform the WordPress version check and keep it up-to-date always.
 The plugins you wish to use with your site might not be compatible with the older version.
 Therefore, keep your theme and plugins updated to enjoy a hassle-free web experience.
 If you find it difficult or need help or you want to share some other method to check WordPress version, leave me a message in the comments below.
 I would love to hear from you.
-Check out free WordPress themes.
+Check out WordPress themes and free WordPress themes.

 Design themes that make your websites stand apart from the rest.
 Get your dynamic Drag and Drop Theme Builder Software today.Download Now